daattali/shiny-colour-gradient-input/README.md

 # Colour gradient input for R-Shiny

 A colour gradient picker for Shiny, implemented as a shiny module.
 This can be used, for example, in ggplots with the `scale_color_gradientn()` function.
+This can most likely be improved upon by making it a proper input instead of a module--left as an exercise for the reader :)

 ![screenshot](https://i.imgur.com/KfA7htH.png)